syncfusion-content/blazor-docs/blazor/pivot-table/how-to/customize-number-and-date-format.md

 ---
 layout: post
-title: Customize number and date format in Blazor Pivot Table Component | Syncfusion
+title: Customize number and date format in Blazor Pivot Table | Syncfusion
 description: Learn here all about Customize number and date format in Syncfusion Blazor Pivot Table component and more.
 platform: Blazor
 control: Pivot Table